Anti-Aging

 Much has been written about the influence of your diet and lifestyle on the way your body ages, but far less about your personality traits.
 That’s why we want to tell you about a new study that discovered eight key personality traits shared by healthy centenarians.
 How many of these do you possess?

-We’re more than just our physical bodies; we’re mind and spirit too.
-While a good quality diet and regular exercise are both vital for keeping fit and healthy, our personalities, attitudes and beliefs are also important factors in healthy aging.
+We’re more than just our physical bodies; we’re minds and spirits too.
+While a good quality diet and regular exercise are both vital for keeping fit and healthy, our personalities, attitudes, and beliefs are also important factors in healthy aging.

 Researchers from Spain wanted to identify the most important personality traits for a long life.
 They interviewed 19 centenarians, including 16 women and three men aged between 100 and 107.
 All were free from cognitive impairment and still in reasonably good physical shape during the study.
 Here’s what the team found…